 The best way to enjoy Hampi is on foot or a bicycle, but since we were staying quite far away in Torangullu, we had to take a rental car.
 I had already gathered most of the information about the area and the route we would take using Google Maps.
 From my understanding of the place, it was going to be a long walk, so we started a little late in the day at 11 a.m. from Hyatt Place Hampi.

 It was a lazy ride from Toranagallu to Hampi with long stretches of open space and some far-away mountain ranges in the west.

 The first piece of history we encountered was the Queen’s Bath.
-The driver was not accustomed to this place, which we later found out to be a real deal-breaker.
+The driver was not accustomed to this place, which resulted in some problems later during the day.
 He was going past the Royal Enclosure on the Kamalapur-Hampi main road when I spotted it and asked him to stop.
-Strangely it was located outside of the boundaries of the Zenana Enclosure.
-Logically a place where queens and princesses take bath would be more guarded.

 As we entered the complex we were greeted by long high-arch corridors running all around a square pool.
 The balconies are decorated with three tiny windows each supported by four columns that look like lotus buds.
 The ceilings were decorated with floral patterns.
 The center of the pool is about 6 ft. deep and fully open to the sky.
 The sunlight creates a beautiful ambient glow inside the complex.
 The Queen’s Bath is surrounded by a moat, used to supply fresh water to the pool.
 And ahem.. according to history, the only male allowed inside was the King himself.